 Current Robotics MS students interested in the Robotics PhD program must apply by following the Rackham application process.
-Such students are strongly encouraged to get involved in research with a Robotics faculty member prior to the application.
-Current MS students who apply to the PhD program without having first formed a research relationship with a potential PhD advisor are rarely admitted.
 If admitted, students will have the same opportunities and program requirements as any other student entering with a relevant master’s degree.

-Few UM Master’s Program students are admitted to the PhD Program each year.
-Students who want to be strong applicants for the PhD Program should excel in their master’s coursework and complete the following steps:
+Current U-M Master’s Program students who want to be strong applicants for the PhD Program should excel in their master’s coursework and complete the following steps:

 - Students should establish a research relationship with a potential research advisor in Robotics and perform one or more semesters of directed research (ROB 590) with that advisor.
 Students should recognize that such directed research projects are on a “trial basis” for both the student and the faculty member.